openvinotoolkit/docker_ci/get-started.md

 ```bash
 docker run -it --rm <image_name>:latest
 ```
+If your host machine is MacOS* then inference run inside the docker Linux image is available for CPU only.

 **Windows image:** (currently support only CPU target):
 ```cmd
 docker run -it --rm <image_name>:latest